Home > Ride Metro > LA, meet our lineup.

 Look for line letter signs.

-You will see the addition of letters to line colors on station signage, maps, timetables, posters, our website, other digital platforms and everywhere else you find our colored dots and squares.
+Throughout the Metro system, you will see the letters and line colors on station signage, maps, timetables, posters, our website, other digital platforms and everywhere else you find our colored dots and squares.

 Thanks for going Metro as we grow.